Violent Crime Defense Attorney in Nashville

 Capital punishment is generally reserved for the most heinous of crimes.
 Murder and other violent felonies are generally the type of crimes associated with the death penalty.

-Those convicted of violent crimes are often sentenced to a year or more in prison depending on the crime involved.
+Those convicted re often sentenced to a year or more in prison depending on the crime involved.
 If the crime committed was particularly severe, the defendant could face decades or even life in prison.

 When a court orders the defendant to pay a victim restitution, it is generally to compensate for the medical expenses or other costs involved with or caused by that crime.